hashicorp/vagrant/website/source/docs/cli/ssh.html.md

 * `-p` or `--plain` - This does an SSH without authentication, leaving authentication up to the user.

+## SSH client usage

+Vagrant will attempt to use the local SSH client installed on the host machine.
+On POSIX machines, an SSH client must be installed and available on the PATH.

+For Windows installations, an SSH client is provided within the installer image.
+If no SSH client is found on the current PATH, Vagrant will use the SSH client it provided.
+Depending on the local environment used for running Vagrant, the installer provided SSH client may not work correctly.
+For example, when using a cygwin or msys2 shell the SSH client will fail to work as expected when run interactively.
+Installing the SSH package built for the current working environment will resolve this issue.

 ## Background Execution

 If the command you specify runs in the background (such as appending a `&` to